PPavanGanesh/SfM/README.md

-# 📸 Structure from Motion - Sparse 3D Reconstruction
+# 📸 Structure from Motion (SfM) Sparse 3D Reconstruction

 This project implements a **Structure from Motion (SfM)** pipeline to estimate camera poses and reconstruct a 3D scene from a set of 2D images.
 It covers key components of multiview geometry including fundamental matrix estimation, essential matrix computation, triangulation, PnP, and bundle adjustment.